Which Small Animal Is the Best Pet for You?

 Hermit crabs make for great first pets for small children.
 They’re almost one step up from a plant.
 They require very little space, not that much food, and are very hardy to the rough handling of children.
 They like to be kept in groups, which is fine, as they tend to be insanely cheap.
-I hear a lot of people complain they’re short lived but actually they can live 10-30 years in captivity.
-Proper care is not hard, you just have to know what it is and there a lot of care sheets online that can be of great help.
+I hear a lot of people complain they’re short-lived, but actually they can live 10-30 years in captivity.
+Proper care is not hard, you just have to know what it is.
+There are a lot of care sheets online that can be of great help.

 Time for a Sand Bath!